jrodriguezarc/Laboratorio1/README.md

 ###Friends leaderboards

 The friends leaderboards includes only those player who are friends on Facebook with the player who queries the leaderboard.
 This feature is currently **not available** since Facebook integration is currently not supported.

+#Concepts

+##Active Record
+**Active Record** is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
+Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
+It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system.